-- Once all connections are set, the Modbus TCP master is set for communication. - In our example the Modbus TCP master is "Simply Modbus", see Figure 9.11.
+- Once all connections are set, the Modbus TCP master is ready for communication. - In the example, the Modbus TCP master is "Simply Modbus"

-Figure 9.11: Simply Modbus Screen
+Figure 68: Simply Modbus Screen

 - Read HMI Data - Open Simply Modbus and type in the IP address set for the Modbus TCP/IP gateway (1). - Select mode as TCP and then hit CONNECT (2).
 Once connected, a disconnect option will appear in place of NOT CONNECTED. - Set the register size as 16 bits (3). - Select the first register as "0" and No. of Regs to 8 (4). - Set the minus offset at "0" (5). - Set the function code to 4 (6). - Uncheck the High Byte / Low Byte Check box (7). - Click SEND (8).
 The HMI data will appear on the table in the upper right side of the Simply Modbus application.
-For register map definitions please reference the network interface reference Section 7 in this user manual for data format and scaling. - To receive data continuously decrease the pause between sends to 0.0 and check send continuously (9).
+For register map definitions, please reference the network interface reference Section 7 in this user manual for data format and scaling. - To receive data continuously, decrease the pause between sends to 0.0 and check send continuously (9).

-Figure 9.12: Simply Write Modbus Screen
+Figure 69: Simply Write Modbus Screen